nobl9/terraform-n9-export-aws/README.md

 terraform destroy
 ```

-Object created in Nobl9 App - `DataExport` should be deleted too.
+The configuration of object DataExport should be deleted in Nobl9 too.